themagicalmammal/howtolinux/README.md

  ## 7. Bonus
  #### Among US for Free (Without Steam)
- As we know that the only way we can get AmongUs on linux is with Steam which is paid. <br>
+ As we know that the only way we can get Among Us on linux is with Steam which is paid. <br>
- Well thats no it.
-We can run a Windows version which is free and for it we install wine. <br>
+ Well thats not it.
+We can run a Windows version which is free and for it we nee to install wine. <br>
  **Steps to Install Among US*
+ 1. Install Wine (Go to Others Section in this repo)
+ 2.